ovh/docs/pages/web/web-paas/configuration-app/workers/guide.en-asia.md

 ## Accessing the Worker Container

-Like with any other application container $partner_full allows you to connect to the worker instance through SSH to inspect logs and interact with it.
+Like with any other application container Web PaaS allows you to connect to the worker instance through SSH to inspect logs and interact with it.

 Using the Platform CLI you would use the `--worker` switch, like so: